ProjectHackernewsGroup04/HackerNewsApp/readme.md

 # Operators guideline
 ## Server access
-There is a guest user on the server that has access only to specific docker commands.
-The docker commands available is listed below.
+There is a guest user on the server that has access only to docker commands.

-The server can be accesses through SSH at the IP address: `46.101.43.21`
+The server can be accesses through SSH at the IP address: `46.101.43.21`.
+User and private key can be handed over upon request.

 ## Docker operations
 This section is docker specific operation guidelines.

-### Allowed operations
+### Important operations
 - `docker start <container-name>`
 - `docker logs -f <container-name>`
 ### How to operate